-It does not involve ritual where you have to perform a serious of actions for a solemn ceremony.
+It does not involve ritual where you have to perform a series of actions for a solemn ceremony.

 There is a lot of information on Feng Shui and I will just raise 4 points.

-b.
-Books and Tips on the internet are generalised information.
-What you need is personalised or relevant information for your situation.
+- Books and Tips on the internet are generalised information.
+What you need is personalised or relevant information.

 The consultant would have gone through a period of training and have understood the fundamentals of Feng Shui.
 The training of the consultants is varied, some with a short training period and some as long as 10 years.
-Not only that, the approach to the subject is different but there is a line of commonality.
+Not only that, the approach to the subject is different, however, there is a line of commonality.

-a.
-The main aim of the consultant is to analyse the 3 main elements – the person(s), property and the Energy.
+- The main aim of the consultant is to analyse the 3 main elements – the person(s), property and the Energy.
 Every person is different.
-Every property is different even though they might be adjacent with the same architectural design.
+Every property is different, even though they might be adjacent and have the same architectural design.
 This affects the flow and type of Energy.

-b.
-To identify the flow of Energy to the property and the distribution within the property.
+- To identify the flow of Energy to the property and distribution within the property.

-d.
-Feng Shui is holistic or deals with the big picture.
+- Feng Shui is holistic.
 The consultant has to consider both the external and the internal aspects of the property.
-It is not possible to just do the Feng Shui of a room and get satisfactory and long term results.
+It is not possible to just do the Feng Shui of a room and get satisfactory and long-term results.

 Feng Shui has a long history.
 It goes back about 4,000 years.
 So, how do you define contemporary?
 I will take the 20th Century as contemporary.

-There is one formula Feng Shui formula that is based on the work of a Black Hat Sect Buddhist Monk called Lin Yun.
+There is one Feng Shui formula which is based on the work of a Black Hat Sect Buddhist Monk called Lin Yun.
 It is known as the Triple Gate formula.
-It is derived from the Bagua but without the compass directions.
+It is derived from the Bagua, but without the compass directions.

 This is a very difficult question to answer.
-There are many elite Feng Shui consultants who work around the world and have very low profiles.
+There are very many elite Feng Shui consultants that work around the world and have very low profiles.
 I have heard of teams originally based in Taiwan but now in the US and Europe.
-There must be teams of consultants in the Far East including mainland China and Taiwan.
+There must be teams of consultants in the Far East, including mainland China and Taiwan.
 There are Feng Shui consultants based in Las Vegas.
 Therefore, it is impossible for me to give a valid opinion.

 One Feng Shui consultant who did the Feng Shui of the Singapore which is now an extremely prosperous country is Venerable Hong Choon.
-After independence, he helped design the layout of the City and also, the mass transit system.
+After independence, he helped design the layout of the City and also, the underground metro system.
 Sadly, he passed away in 1990.

-16. The Single Most Effective Tip For Feng Shui That You Would Recommend.
+The Single Most Effective Tip for Feng Shui that you would Recommend.

 Vastu Shastra is a traditional Hindu system of architecture.
 This translates to “science of architecture”.

-I am sure there are other architectural or land management systems but they have not been documented and publicised.
+I am sure there are other architectural or land management systems but they have not been documented.

 Feng Shui is intangible.
 Therefore, getting direct “feedback” is very difficult.

 Formulae are methods that represent the Energy flows in the property.
-It is an indirect method and is not tangible.
+This is an indirect method and is not tangible.

 Knowing how the Energy flows, Feng Shui becomes a dynamic subject – smooth flow to turbulent, reflected and bouncing etc. It is not a subject where you recite the formula as if you were in school.

-It has be achieved.
+It is not impossible, but it can be achieved on occasions.
 It depends on many variables.

-1. The main criteria, is there any Energy coming to the property.
+- The main criteria is there any Energy coming to the property?

-2. Is the land form suitable to hold or retain the Energy?
+- Is the landform suitable to hold or retain the Energy?

-4. Feng Shui helps creating the prosperity.
+- Feng Shui helps to create the prosperity.
 You need the right product together with the right marketing mix and hard work.